stanley-fork/WFGY/TensionUniverse/BlackHole/Q035_quantum_metrology_limits.md

 Rules:

-* All tension functionals and invariants in Q035 are only evaluated on `M_35_reg`.
+* All tension functionals and invariants in Q035 are evaluated only on `M_35_reg`.
+* States with `R_eff(m) = 0` or with degenerate error definitions are treated as trivial or out of scope and are placed in `S_sing_35` unless the encoding explicitly defines a special case.
-* When a protocol description leads to a state in `S_sing_35`, this is treated as “out of domain”, not as evidence for or against the physical limits themselves.
+* When a protocol description leads to a state in `S_sing_35`, this is treated as “out of domain” for Q035 tension analysis, not as evidence for or against the physical limits themselves.
+Such cases may motivate refining `L_Q35` or `E_Q35`, but only through explicit versioned updates.

 ---